The Villains Theatre is mandated to:

 - Developing sustainable practices artistically and administratively

-Dan Bray is a Merritt-nominated, multidisciplinary artist living in Halifax.
-As artistic director of The Villain’s Theatre, he has adapted and directed many shows (most recently Tyrant, The Spanish Tragedy, and Arden).
+Dan Bray is a Merritt-nominated, multidisciplinary artist living in K'jipuktuk/Halifax.
+As artistic director of The Villains Theatre, he has adapted and directed many shows (most recently Zomblet, Fox, Tyrant, The Spanish Tragedy, and Arden).

-He has also worked with many other local companies, as an actor, dramaturge, and assistant director, including Two Planks & a Passion Theatre, Shakespeare by the Sea, Eastern Front Theatre, Workshirt Opera, Eastern Front, Xara Choral Theatre, and The Doppler Effect.
-Dan is the Vice Chair for the Halifax Fringe Festival, and he is the outreach & development coordinator for Live Art Dance, as well as a former participant in EFT’s Playwrights Unit.
+He has also worked with many other local companies, as an actor, dramaturge, and assistant director, including Two Planks & a Passion Theatre, Shakespeare by the Sea, Workshirt Opera, Eastern Front, Xara Choral Theatre, and The Doppler Effect.
+Dan is the Vice Chair for the Halifax Fringe Festival, and he is a past member of the EFT Playwrights Unit.
+He received his MA from the University of Toronto’s Centre for Drama in 2009

-The winner of the 2016 Halifax Mayor’s Award for Emerging Theatre Artist, she is also the artistic producer of The Villains Theatre, the managing director of 2b theatre company, and the development committee head at the Bus Stop Theatre Cooperative.
-As an performer, she has worked with Zuppa Theatre (This is Nowhere), Matchstick Theatre (The Little Years), Workshirt Opera (Orlando), Xara Choral Theatre (Fatty Legs), Terra Novella Theatre (In Spaaaaaace!), and Us Vs Them (A Tournament of Lies), among others.
+The winner of the 2016 Halifax Mayor’s Award for Emerging Theatre Artist, Colleen is also the artistic producer of The Villains Theatre, the managing director of 2b theatre company, and the development committee head at the Bus Stop Theatre Cooperative.
+As a performer, Colleen has worked with Zuppa Theatre (This is Nowhere), Matchstick Theatre (The Little Years), Workshirt Opera (Orlando), Xara Choral Theatre (Fatty Legs), Terra Novella Theatre (In Spaaaaaace!), and Us Vs Them (A Tournament of Lies), among others.
 Recent work as a playwright includes mercury, Cartography, The Blazing World, and dark matter.
-Colleen received her Bachelor of Media Arts from Emily Carr University.
+Colleen received a Bachelor of Media Arts from Emily Carr University.

 BOARD OF DIRECTORS